web3swift-team/web3swift/README.md

 ## Author

 Alex Vlasov, @shamatar,  av@bankexfoundation.org

 Petr Korolev, @skywinder, pk@bankexfoundation.org

 ## License

-web3swift is available under the MIT license.
+web3swift is available under the Apache License 2.0 license.
 See the LICENSE file for more info.